alecomunian/cmmpy/docs/index.rst

-Welcome to the `cmmpy`'s documentation, a Python implementation of the comparison model method (CMM), a **direct** inversion method to obtain the hydraulic transmissivity :math:`T` of an aquifer.
+Welcome to the `cmmpy`'s documentation, a Python implementation of the comparison model method (CMM), a **direct** inversion method to obtain the hydraulic transmissivity :math:`T` of a confined aquifer.

 .. figure:: _static/compare_T_dir_web.png
    :align: center
    :scale: 80%
    :alt: Reference T vs CMM inversion result

-   Syntetic reference :math:`T` field (left) and CMM inversion result, 10th iteration (right)
+   Synthetic reference :math:`T` field (left) and CMM inversion result, 10th iteration (right)

 This is the accompanying software of the manuscript "Improving the